japila-books/spark-sql-internals/docs/spark-sql-SQLConf.md

-title: SQLConf

-# SQLConf -- Internal Configuration Store
+# SQLConf &mdash; Internal Configuration Store

 `SQLConf` is an *internal key-value configuration store* for <<parameters, parameters and hints>> used in Spark SQL.